Schiebel Camcopter S-100: International customers

 In August 2025, the Government of Canada awarded two contracts to MDA, which had partnered with Schiebel to offer the Camcopter S-100 and in-service support to the Royal Canadian Navy.
 The contracts cover the acquisition of two systems with options for the purchase of a further four.
 Initial operating capability was expected in 2027/8, with FOC in 2032.

 The Hellenic Navy acquired the Camcopter to complement the FDI frigates.
+4 systems (8 vehicles) were ordered in February 2026.

 Airframe losses

 On 10 May 2012, an Austrian engineer from Schiebel was killed and two South Korean colleagues were injured when a Camcopter S-100 crashed into their control vehicle during a test flight in the South Korean city of Incheon.

+On 28 May 2013, Somalia's Harakat al-Shabaab al-Mujahideen reportedly shot down a Camcopter S-100 operated by the U.S. military, and released photographs of the wreckage.

 On 25 August 2015, forces in Yemen shot down a Camcopter S-100 operated by the United Arab Emirates Army in the area of Mukayris of southern Yemen.

 On 28 August 2020, a Camcopter S-100 owned by the European Maritime Safety Agency and operated by the Croatian Ministry of Maritime Affairs, Transport and Infrastructure crashed shortly after takeoff from Brač Airport, causing a fire which destroyed 150 ha of macchia.
 No injuries were reported.

 On 20 April 2022, it was claimed that Ukrainian forces shot down a Horizon Air S-100 operated by the Russian Armed Forces using a man-portable air-defense system.
 The images showed the wreckage of a Russian VM-V helicopter target (decoy) with its manufacturer AO TsNTU Dinamika (АО ЦНТУ «Динамика») written on the plate.